By Max Ranzau

 What.
 Did.
 You.
 Learn ?

 Did said lab exercise provide you with the opportunity for independent thought or ideas?
 Did it expose any weaknesses in the procedure (or god forbid, in the product!) which would help you in the field later?
 Did you get the chance to fail, fix and learn from the experience?
-If the answer is no to all of the above, you have to ask yourself if you feel properly prepared.
+If the answer is no to all of the above, you have to ask yourself if you feel properly enabled?
 After all, chances are that your employer is not pulling you from the field, just to enjoy the nice catering and my lame Chuck Norris jokes during class.